laravel/docs/providers.md

 		}
 	}

 This service provider only defines a `register` method, and uses that method to define an implementation of `Riak\Contracts\Connection` in the service container.
-If you don't understand how the service container works, don't worry, [we'll cover that soon](/docs/{{version}}/container).
+If you don't understand how the service container works, check out [its documentation](/docs/{{version}}/container).

+<a name="the-boot-method"></a>
 ### The Boot Method

 So, what if we need to register a view composer within our service provider?
-This should be done within the `boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework.
+This should be done within the `boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework:

 	<?php namespace App\Providers;